 While no fisheries target elasmobranchs in this ecoregion, they are caught in various demersal fisheries.
-The total landings for Subarea 2 have been between 200 and 500 tonnes per year since 2010.
+The total landings for Subarea 2 have been between 230 and 620 tonnes per year since 2010, with the highest landings reported for 2020.
+On average, 41% of these landings are spurdog and 52% skates.
 All skate species in the ecoregion may be taken as bycatch, with only larger individuals thought to be landed.
-The main species landed tend to be larger specimens of longnosed skate, spiny-tail skate, and thornback ray.
+The main species landed tend to be larger specimens of long-nosed skate, spiny-tail skate, and thornback ray.
 Discards of skates vary between species, but are assumed to be almost 100% for fish below 50 cm.
 For round ray and starry ray, nearly all fish are probably discarded, whereas discarding of thornback ray by the coastal fleet is expected to be negligible.
-Rabbit fish and velvet-belly lantern shark are also discarded.
+Rabbit fish and velvet-belly lantern shark are also mostly discarded.